 Scotstarvit Tower is a six storey tower house standing on a saddle between Tarvit Hill and Walton Hill with extensive views north over the River Eden valley and northern Fife.
-Access is via a track that runs for a quarter of a mile south west from the A916 some two miles south of Cupar and a similar distance west of Ceres.
+Access is via a track that runs for a quarter of a mile south-west from the A916 some two miles south of Cupar and a similar distance west of Ceres.
 Vehicles should be left in the pull off on the A916 near the end of the track, or in space within the entrance gates, opposite, to Hill of Tarvit.
-Arrangements for obtaining a key can be found via the links on the right.
+Arrangements for obtaining a key can be found via the links on this page.

 Scotstarvit Tower, also known until the late 1800s as Scotstarvet Tower, was originally built in about 1500s by the Inglis family, who owned large estates in the area.
 In 1611 they sold the tower and the estates to Sir John Scott, (also sometimes referred to as Sir John Scot).

 In the 1620s Sir John and his wife Anne effectively rebuilt the tower, producing a remarkably imposing building, but one whose style was already well out of fashion among those increasingly turning to houses designed for comfort more than for defence.
 Historians now feel that Scott was trying to erect a status symbol as much as a house, something that helped him pretend to an ancient lineage he didn't really have.
 Scott was an interesting man, a descendant of the House of Buccleuch, and a man who held high office as Director of Chancery, Lord of Session, and Privy Councillor.